EdwardAloba1/lcs_exercise_1/README.md

 ## [Members.tsx](frontend/src/compoonents/Members.tsx)

 In the Members element, the first thing we do is filter the json information passed through the members parameter and filter it down to each member.
-CommiteeData is the data structore used to define the elements that will be inputted into the table.
+CommiteeData is the data structure used to define the elements that will be inputted into the table.

 The function pushData gets all the json information as defined in CommiteeData and pushes it into an array called data of type CommiteeData info about the members.